lashdid/ngirim/README.md

 # Ngirim
 File transfer website with 6-digit key sharing system. **( In Progress )**

 > :warning: Don't send anything private here!
-Because anyone can steal, modify, or delete data in this website's database
+Because anyone can see your files in this website's database

 ### What is that?
 It's a website to transfer files with a system exactly like [SendAnywhere](https://send-anywhere.com/).
 I am using Firebase Cloud Storage to build this.